drkstr101/virtual-event-demo/README.md

 ## What’s New?

 The virtual events starter kit now has added support for organising truly LIVE virtual events.
-You can quickly setup a live stage and invite speakers to interact with viewers.
+You can quickly setup a live stage and invite instructors to interact with viewers.
 Live audio-video opens up a ton of possibilities with respect to what you can do with this template.
 You can use it for:

 1. Live Webinars
 2. Community Calls